... the Bible is the inerrant Word of God.

 ... the crucified and risen Jesus comes to us "in, with, and under the bread and wine" in the Lord's Supper.

-... baptism of infants is necessary because everyone is born in sin and needs the forgiveness which is given in and through Baptism.
+... baptism of infants and adults is necessary because everyone is born in sin and needs the forgiveness which is given in and through Baptism.

 ... the Church is gathered together by the Holy Spirit who creates faith.

 ... the mission of the Church is to proclaim the Gospel.